Ari Emanuel Net Worth

 In April 2009, Emanuel orchestrated Endeavor's takeover of rival William Morris, an 111-year-old agency with a stellar reputation.
 The move, swiftly approved by the Federal Trade Commission, created a new super-agency of sorts, which boasted a client list of more than 1,000 of the world's most famous and talented actors, writers, musicians, directors and producers.
 The newly-formed William Morris Endeavor instantly posed a threat to the market dominance of Creative Artists Agency (CAA), a corporate beast founded by the legendary Michael Ovitz in the mid '70s, which had in recent times become so big and so successful that it overshadowed every other player in Hollywood.

-The estimated current value of WME-IMG is conservatively $4 billion.
-At that valuation, Ari's 15% equity alone is worth $600 million before taxes.
+The estimated current value of WME-IMG is conservatively $10 billion.
+At that valuation, Ari and Patrick both own stakes worth around $450 million.
 When Silver Lake invested, Ari and Patrick were also given 10-year employment contracts that pay annual base salaries of $10 million.

 In 2013, it was revealed that Emanuel was unhappy with an interview done of him with his two brothers conducted by NBC anchor Brian Williams.
 He was reportedly not pleased with the "tone" of the interview.
 His lawyer sent a letter to NBC over the issue.
 Emanuel and Whitesell have both been named to Fortune's Businessperson of the Year list.
 In 2013, Fortune called him "one of the biggest guns in the consolidating entertainment business."
 Since September 2007, Ari has served as a member of Live Nation Entertainment board of directors.